AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPricingMaximizationEnsembleModel.md

 ### Defining Our Quantiles

 The quantiles here describes the price gap between different users.
+Note that quantiles represent price thresholds, not probabilities.

 ```lua